Storing whisky correctly

 - 40-50% – still acceptable

-- Over 80% – risk of mold on labels and corks
+- Above 80% – risk of mold on labels and corks

-Practical tip: In normal living spaces, the humidity is usually between 40-60% – perfectly adequate!
-You only need to be careful in very dry rooms (e.g., in winter with heated air).
+Practical tip: In normal living spaces, humidity is usually between 40-60% – perfectly sufficient!
+Only in very dry rooms (e.g., in winter with heating air) should you be careful.

-- Place a glass of water in the cupboard.
+- Place a glass of water in the cabinet

 - Use a small humidifier

-For collectors: If you have a valuable collection, a hygrometer (humidity meter) is worth the investment at around 10-20 euros.
+For collectors: If you have a valuable collection, a hygrometer (humidity meter) for about 10-20 Euros is worthwhile.

-Here comes the most important question: How long does an opened bottle of whisky last?
+Here comes the most important question: How long does an opened bottle of whiskey last?

-The good news: Whisky has a very long shelf life – significantly longer than wine!
+The good news: Whiskey is very durable – significantly longer than wine!

 The rule of thumb: